-The diagnosis of SBBMI is based on mechanism of injury, a precise follow-up clinical examination, laboratory results, radiologic methods (abdominal X-ray, US, CT), Diagnostic Peritoneal Lavage (DPL) and laparoscopy [3-8].
+The diagnosis of SBBMI is based on mechanism of injury, a precise follow-up clinical examination, laboratory results, radiologic methods (abdominal X-ray, ultrasound, CT), Diagnostic peritoneal lavage and laparoscopy [3-8].
 Initial clinical examination can be nonspecific during first hours after the BAT.
 Radiological methods play an important role in the diagnosis of jejunal perforation in the absence of specific clinical symptoms.
-Lawson et al. suggest that era "trauma scan" leads to reduction missing body injuries, but the bowel injuries are still the most commonly missed and the key to success in treatment is clinical doubt about intestinal trauma in severe trauma patients [12].
-Matsushima and colleges analyzed 7,875 blunt trauma patients, they found blunt hollow viscus and mesenteric injury (BHVMI) in 67 (0.8%) patients who were divided in two groups: non-ischemic-BHVMI (perforation, laceration, and hematoma without devascularization) and ischemic-BHVMI (devascularization confirmed at laparotomy) [13].
+Lawson et al. [12] suggest that era "trauma scan" leads to reduction missing body injuries, but the bowel injuries are still the most commonly missed and the key to success in treatment is clinical doubt about intestinal trauma in severe trauma patients.
+Matsushima et al. [13] analyzed 7875 blunt trauma patients, they found blunt hollow viscus and mesenteric injury (BHVMI) in 67 (0.8%) patients who were divided in two groups: non-ischemic-BHVMI (perforation, laceration, and hematoma without devascularization) and ischemic-BHVMI (devascularization confirmed at laparotomy).
 Authors found that even using an advanced imaging technique, the diagnosis of I-BHVMI can be delayed, with significant negative impact on patient outcome [12].

-Based on clinical observations and significant findings several scores have been presented to evaluate the extent of small intestine and mesenteric injury: American Association of Surgery of Trauma (AAST) and Injury Scoring Scales, Mesenteric Injury Score (MIS), Z-Score, Bowel Injury Prediction Score (BIPS) [3-6].
-BIPS introduced by McNutt et al is able to predict risk of bowel injury if two or three parameters are positive on admission: high grade mesenteric injury on CT scan (presence of a mesenteric contusion or hematoma with associated bowel wall thickening and inter-loop fluid collection, or an active vascular/oral contrast extravasation, bowel transection or pneumoperitoneum), increased WBC (> 17,000) and abdominal tenderness [5].
-The degrees of small bowel injury classified according to the AAST are: Grade I hematoma or laceration without perforation; Grade II characterized by a laceration of less than 50% of the circumference; Grade III laceration of more than 50% of the circumference without transection; Grade IV transection of the small bowel; Grade V transection of the small bowel with loss of segmental tissue or vascular injury with segmental devascularization [7, 12].
+Based on the clinical observations and significant findings several scores have been presented to evaluate the extent of small intestine and mesenteric injury: American Association of Surgery of Trauma (AAST) and Injury Scoring Scales, Mesenteric Injury Score (MIS), Z-Score, Bowel Injury Prediction Score (BIPS) [3-6].
+BIPS introduced by McNutt et al. [7] is able to predict risk of bowel injury if two or three parameters are positive on admission: high grade mesenteric injury on CT scan (presence of a mesenteric contusion or hematoma with associated bowel wall thickening and inter-loop fluid collection, or an active vascular/oral contrast extravasation, bowel transection or pneumoperitoneum), increased white blood cell (> 17,000) and abdominal tenderness.
+The degrees of small bowel injury classified according to the AAST are: Grade I include hematoma or laceration without perforation; Grade II is characterized by a laceration of less than 50% of the circumference; Grade III includes laceration of more than 50% of the circumference without transection; Grade IV includes transection of the small bowel; Grade V includes transection of the small bowel with loss of segmental tissue or vascular injury with segmental devascularization [7, 12].

-In our patient IJP was presented as 7mm size of single jejunum perforation with secondary peritonitis, jejunal trauma classified as AAST grade II injury.
+In our patient, IJP was presented as 7 mm of a single jejunum perforation with secondary peritonitis, jejunal trauma classified as AAST grade II injury.
 Clinical history plays a particularly important role in determining the appropriate imaging examination for evaluating a possible perforated viscus [13].